Subconjunctival Hemorrhage (cont.)

 - What is the treatment for a subconjunctival hemorrhage?

 - What are possible complications of a subconjunctival hemorrhage?

 - What is the prognosis for subconjunctival hemorrhage?

 - Is it possible to prevent a subconjunctival hemorrhage?

 - Find a local Eye Doctor in your town

-A health-care provider will take a medical, eye, and medication history to determine what events were leading up to the subconjunctival hemorrhage and will also perform an examination.
-Blood pressure may also be checked.
+A health-care provider will take a medical history and medication history to determine what events were leading up to the subconjunctival hemorrhage and will also perform an examination.
+Vital signs including blood pressure may also be checked.